 Save from some obvious gentrified traps, Kampong Glam is pretty well-preserved when it comes to authentic eateries.

-One of the must-tries being the renowned HJH Maimunah—a family-owned muslim eatery that specialises in traditional kampung-style dishes that are influenced by Indonesian cuisine.
+One of the must-tries is the renowned HJH Maimunah—a family-owned Muslim eatery that specialises in traditional kampung-style dishes influenced by Indonesian cuisine.
 Founded in 1992, HJH Maimunah is now a third-generation thriving restaurant that serves over 40 dishes every day.

 Address: 1 Jln Pisang, Singapore 199078